 Sam Henry Kass

 A story of a brilliant master sergeant with a great career behind him and transferred to yet another post, his attraction to a younger man eventually overrides him, to a point where his latent homosexuality, finally emerges.

 The fuse is lit when Jon, a chronic optimist, desperately seeks affirmation from his salty older friend, Daryl, by embarking on a cross-country road trip with an experimental motorcycle in ...
 See full summary »

 Frozen in Fear stars Eric Roberts as Sean, a deeply disturbed but talented artist.
 When an East Coast art dealer (Catherine Oxenberg) becomes intrigued by Sean's work, she travels to his small Montana hometown to meet him.
 Sean suffered a horrific moment as a child when he witnessed the murder of his own mother.
 Now there are women missing from his usually sleepy hometown.

-After the scene of Ellina McCormick is abduction, camera slowly pans from legs to her face showing her naked body strapped to the table.
+After of Ellina McCormick is abducted, she (body double?) is stripped to nude and tied on table.
+The camera slowly pans from legs to her face showing her naked body but face and nude body not at the same time.
 In the same scene, when Eric starts to speaking to her placing his chick on her face, you can clearly see Ellina's black bra, in the next scene, naked body is scene without showing her face.
 See more »

 Was this review helpful to you?